nikitavoloboev/data/web/static-sites/static-sites.md

 - [Static site generators to watch in 2021](https://www.netlify.com/blog/2021/06/02/10-static-site-generators-to-watch-in-2021/) ([HN](https://news.ycombinator.com/item?id=27428062))
 - [Lessons from Building a Static Site Generator (2020)](https://nicholasreese.com/lessons-from-building-a-static-site-generator/) ([HN](https://news.ycombinator.com/item?id=27687899))
 - [How to set up your blog with Haskell, Slick and Netlify (2020)](https://luctielen.com/posts/how_to_setup_blog_with_haskell_slick_and_netlify/)
+- [Commento++](https://github.com/souramoo/commentoplusplus) - Free, open source, fast & lightweight comments box that you can embed in your static website instead of Disqus.